liveqmock/smartcaptcha/README.md

 * Servlet Container or Application server with Servlets 2.4 and later.

 ## Tested on
-* Internet Explorer 8 and later.
+* Internet Explorer 8 and later
 * Mozilla Firefox
 * Google Chrome